 I discovered my passion for women's health within my sculptural work and in my anthropological studies.
 As I found myself on the road to graduate school to study global midwifery culture, it occurred to me that I would rather become a midwife than study them.
 I haven't looked back since.

-I have two children that make my heart bloom and continue to inspire and teach me every day.
-My family and I love to travel, play outside, garden, and make art.
+I am mother to two children that make my heart bloom and continue to inspire me every day.